 - More willingness to tackle a higher quantity and more complex projects

-As you seek meaningful communication with your employees, be mindful that we live in an era of constant distraction from email, texts, smartphone reminders and many other stimuli.
+As you seek meaningful, effective communication with your employees, be mindful that we live in an era of constant distraction from emails, texts, phone reminders and the many other stimuli that are part of today’s hybrid and remote styles of work.

 Face-to-face (or video) conversation is still the best way to make an impression.
 It also decreases the amount of written electronic communications from you, which makes your future emails and instant messages more impactful.